troglobit/troglobit.github.io/_projects/smcroute.markdown

     #       multicast.
     mgroup from eth0 group 225.3.2.1
     mroute from eth0 group 225.3.2.1 to eth1 eth2

+    # The following example instructs the kernel to join the source
+    # specific multicast group 225.2.1.3 on interface eth0 with
+    # source 192.168.10.25.
+    ssmgroup from eth0 group 225.2.1.3 source 192.168.10.25

 A very common question is why smcroute must be a daemon?
 Why not just a simple tool, like ip route, for unicast routes?
 The answer lies in